CR-1001/HOMEctlx/README.md

 - **Telemetry**: Maintenance functions.

 ## Installation and Configuration
-- The accompanying installation manual describes the requirements and setup process.
+- `INSTALLATION` describes the requirements and setup process.
-- Configuration (regarding the `lightctl` executable, etc.) is set in `config.json`.
+- Configuration is set in `config.json`.
 - The `share` directory contains the files to be shared (and the landing page `start.md`).

 ## Technical Background
 Most user interface interactions in HOMEctlx are handled via a lean view-model framework.
-HTTP requests are managed by `services/reqhandler.py`.
-Received arguments are passed to the view-models in the `viewmodels` module.
-The view-models return metadata describing the new state of the user interface.
+JavaScript on the client side, `cmdex.js`, reacts to events, collects data from input fields, calls the server, and updates the user interface.
+On the server side, HTTP requests are managed by `services/reqhandler.py`.
+Received arguments are passed to the view-models.
+These return metadata (`services/meta.py`) describing the new state of the user interface.
 The corresponding HTML is rendered and sent to the client.
-JavaScript on the client side, `cmdex.js`, collects data from input fields, calls the server, and updates the user interface.

-# Disclaimer and author
+# Disclaimer and Author
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License (GPL) version 3 as published by the Free Software Foundation.
 This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

 Copyright (C) 2024 Christian Rauch.

-# Preview
+# Impressions
 ![start](share/documents/preview/hc-start-1.jpeg)
 ![files](share/documents/preview/hc-files-1.jpeg)
 ![files](share/documents/preview/hc-files-2.jpeg)